Sarvihaara/LOVE2D-game/README.md

-A simple 2D game with Lua using Love game engine, created for the final project for CS50 Harvard course.
+A simple 2D game with Lua using LOVE2D game engine, created for the final project for CS50 Harvard course.

 To play on Windows, run `game.exe` file from `exe` folder (antivirus might prevent).
 Alternatively, install LOVE2D engine and drag `game` folder onto the LOVE2d shortcut.